 I fervently believe our elected representatives should support policies reflecting clearly established women’s reproductive health rights.

-In short, abortions should stay safe, legal, and rare.
+In short, abortions should stay safe, and legal.
 And, for the record, no one is “pro-abortion” – one is essentially either pro-choice or anti-choice.

 The heart-wrenching, deeply personal decision to end a pregnancy should be between a woman, her partner, her doctor, and her faith.
 There is no role for politicians in that decision.
 We cannot go back to the days, which are not so far in the past, of coat-hanger abortions and women bleeding to death in alleys.
 In Roe v.
 Wade, the Supreme Court has set clear precedent in the “law of the land,” and policy decisions should be in accordance with that principle.